 In High School D×D, Issei's power is having Boosted Gear, a Sacred Gear that doubles his power every ten seconds to the point that he can kill any deity whatsoever.
 The drawback however is that his stamina also gets drained because his body cannot handle the stress of his Sacred Gear's power.
 This leads him to undergo Training from Hell twice, once from Rias, and another one from Tanninim.

-It's eventually explained that the whole reason Squid Girl can pick up people and other heavy objects with her tentacles without losing her balance is that she can alter her weight with her bracelets, becoming heavy enough to anchor herself.
+Either subverted or played incredibly straight in Shinryaku Ikamusume.
+It's eventually explained that the reason Squid Girl can pick up people and other heavy objects with her tentacles without losing her balance is that she can alter her weight with her bracelets, becoming heavy enough to anchor herself.

 At first one might think that the armors in Saint Seiya protect the users from the opponents' attacks; in fact, the armor's main function is to protect the user's body from his own powers since a normal human body isn't able to resist such amounts of power.
 Of course Fridge Logic kicks in most fights since more often than not the characters end up half-naked.

 In one episode of Mega Man Star Force, Cancer Bubble grew to a prodigious size.
 However, as he didn't become any heavier or more powerful, he was still a pushover for Mega Man.

 In Medaka Box, part of Mogana Kikaijima's training as a swimmer gives her superhuman lung capacity, allowing her to hold her breath for up to a month or use her voice as a weapon.

 In Is This a Zombie?, Ayumu Aikawa is a zombie, meaning he can survive and recover from nearly any injury.
 Unfortunately, he can still feel pain.
 He also has super strength, but since his body is not super durable, he can break his own arm from the force of his own punch.